 Sheikh Sultan presents a certificate to one of the 249 graduates during the ceremony.
 WAM

-His Highness Dr Sheikh Sultan Bin Mohammed Al Qasimi, Supreme Council Member, Ruler of Sharjah and President of the University of Sharjah and the American University of Sharjah, approved 825 scholarships from the Emiri Court for the Bachelor’s programme at the University of Sharjah (UoS) and the American University of Sharjah (AUS).
+His Highness Dr Sheikh Sultan Bin Mohammed Al Qasimi, Supreme Council Member and Ruler of Sharjah, and President of the University of Sharjah (UoS), affirmed that the students are the pillar and foundation of the University of Sharjah for whom the university exploits all its potential and energies to build them scientifically and behaviourally.

 Sheikh Sultan’s remarks came in a speech he delivered on Saturday at the graduation ceremony of 249 students of the university’s higher studies held at the University City Hall in the presence of Sheikh Sultan Bin Mohammed Bin Sultan Al Qasimi, Crown Prince and Deputy Ruler of Sharjah.

 Sheikh Sultan congratulated the graduates and said, “We are proud of this cohort and we would like to congratulate you, the students,your families and the governmental and private entities that you come from.
 We also congratulate ourselves on these fruits of labour that we are harvesting today.
 We have all the faith in you and we are assured that you will use the knowledge and expertise that you gained during your studies to better serve this nation.”